r-grandorder/fgo-guides/references/coins_calculator_old.md

 ---

 {: .warning}
-The calculator still assumes the old bond level reward table for reference to NA players.
-The updated rewards table in JP is in [here](coins_calculator.md).
+The calculator still assumes the old bond level reward table as reference for NA players.
+The updated rewards table for JP is posted [here](coins_calculator.md).

 # Servant Coins
 - Servant Coins was introduced in the 6th Anniversary of the game (August 2021 for JP, ~July 2023 for NA)